sojoudian/COMP3095_Fall2025/Week13/Week13-2.md

 ## Step 6: Fix Server URLs in OpenAPI Specifications

-### 6.1 Problem: Docker Internal Hostnames
+### 6.1 Problem: CORS and Server URL Configuration

 **Issue:** When you test the Swagger UI, you may see "Failed to fetch" errors when trying to execute API calls from the documentation.
+This happens for two reasons:

-This happens because the OpenAPI specifications from Order Service and Inventory Service contain Docker internal hostnames like `http://inventory-service:8083` that your browser cannot access.
+1. **Docker Internal Hostnames**: OpenAPI specifications contain Docker internal hostnames like `http://inventory-service:8083` that browsers cannot resolve
+2. **CORS (Cross-Origin Resource Sharing)**: Even if you point to `http://localhost:8083`, the browser blocks requests from Swagger UI at `http://localhost:9000` to a different port (`8083` or `8082`)

 **Root Cause:**

 When SpringDoc generates OpenAPI specifications, it automatically detects the server URL from the Spring Boot application context.
-In Docker, services use internal hostnames (`inventory-service`, `order-service`) for inter-service communication, but browsers need `localhost` URLs.
+In Docker, services use internal hostnames for inter-service communication.
+Additionally, browsers enforce CORS policies that prevent cross-origin requests between different ports.

 **Example of the Problem:**